Frequently Asked Questions (FAQs)

 - Complete at least one developmental assignment four to six

-to six months in length
+months in length

 - Create a performance plan and undergo an annual performance